-These articles cover some of the basic issues concerning registration and taxation of foreign companies operating in Britain and the tax rules of overseas citizens working here.
+This document covers some of the basic issues concerning registration and taxation of foreign companies operating in the UK and the tax rules of overseas citizens working here.
 While we have highlighted some of the most important matters, the regulations can be complex.